• Skip to primary navigation

 Home » MAINS

-Swiss Chard and Quinoa Gratin
+Swiss Chard Casserole with Quinoa

 Comforting gratin made with Swiss chard, quinoa, and cheese.
 Perfect vegetarian dinner for a chilly night.